Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Patriot Express flight from Seattle, WA to Osan AB, Korea

 Members coming in on the patriot express from Seattle will arrive at the passenger terminal on the flight line at Osan AB, Korea.
 You will process through customs and pick-up luggage at the Osan AB terminal.
 Your sponsor or unit representative should meet you at the terminal and take you to Turumi Lodge or your dorm room.
 If no transportation is available from your unit, you may call a base taxi at 1544-9080 (from a cell phone) and they will take you to Turumi Lodge.
-Base taxis accept American currency.
+Base taxi accepts American currency.
 Be sure to contact your sponsor prior to arrival so they will know the date/time of your arrival at Osan.

 Getting Around On Base

-Osan AB Shuttle
+Osan AB Shuttle (100% FREE)

 AAFES Exchange Taxi Service

-The Osan Operator will connect you directly to your requested party if DSN lines are open.
+The Osan operator will connect you directly to your requested party if DSN lines are open.